deathcraft/NeuralSnake/README.md

-# Snake Game
+# Neural Snake

-Simple snake game in Unity.
-Feel free to use it as you see fit.
+Snake game in Unity.
+Also, it will be able to play itself with neural network.